hpc-carpentry/hpc-carpentry.github.io/_posts/2018/10/2018-10-23-annual-report.md

 were also involved in composing this report, and provided a letter from the Executive Council about our community’s progress over the past year.
 An extra special thanks to Bérénice Batut for sharing her excellent photography from CarpentryCon.

-Read and download the [full report](https://carpentries.org/files/assessment/TheCarpentries2018AnnualReport.pdf).
+Read and download the full report on our [website](https://carpentries.org/files/assessment/TheCarpentries2018AnnualReport.pdf) or on [zenodo](https://zenodo.org/record/1465064#.XF3dEaxKiV5).
 Happy reading!